matomo-org/matomo/plugins/ExampleLogTables/README.md

 assume it.

-**Deleting a subject also deletes rows they share.** Erasing a user removes their row in the user table and the group row for the group they belonged to, even when other users belong to that group.
+**Deleting a subject also deletes rows they share.** Erasing a user removes their row in the user table and the account row for the account they belonged to, even when other users belong to that account.
 Core deletes everything it can reach from the visits being erased, which is the right default for a compliance feature — it never leaves personal data behind.
 It does mean a table whose rows are shared between subjects should not declare a join into the subject chain.
-Here it is acceptable because the group row is reference data the tracker rewrites on the next request from any remaining member of that group.
+Here it is acceptable because the account row is reference data the tracker rewrites on the next request from any remaining member of that account.

 **A `user_id` join is not stable under anonymisation, and that is the sharpest edge here.** Matomo's "anonymize previously tracked data" feature rewrites `log_visit.user_id` to a salted hash, and it only